Axual/terraform-provider-axual/docs/index.md

 #
 # An APPLICATION is anything that produces or consumes data from a topic.
 # In Axual Platform we distinguish CUSTOM and CONNECTOR type applications.
-# Note: currently, only CUSTOM applications are supported through the TF Provider for Axual
 #
 # In the example below, applications "dev_dashboard" and "log_scraper" are declared
 #